weagle08/sequelizejs-decorators/README.md

 # sequelizejs-decorators
-decorators for use with sequelize ORM
+Decorators for use with sequelize ORM.
+Version now follows the Sequelize library version (5.* -> 5.*) from version 5 onward.

 ## Getting Started